shikokuchuo/nanonext/README.md

 #### TLS Support

-If your system installation of NNG was built with TLS support (using Mbed TLS), please set the environment variable `Sys.setenv(NANONEXT_TLS=1)` before attempting to install the package.
+If a system installation of ‘libnng’ and ‘libmbedtls’ development headers are both detected in the same location, it is assumed that NNG was built with TLS support (using Mbed TLS) and the appropriate options are set to ensure a successful install.

-This will ensure the correct linker flags are set for a successful install.
+If your system installation of NNG was built with TLS support (using Mbed TLS) but detection of ‘libmbedtls’ failed (possibly as it was installed in another location), you may also set the environment variable `Sys.setenv(NANONEXT_TLS=1)` before installing the package to ensure that the appropriate options are set.

 #### Certain ARM architectures